MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 ### How are feature and security updates applied to the platform?
 What is the update frequency?

-We release monthly updates to the platform.
-Since the Community Training will be deployed as a managed app, all the platform updates will be pushed directly by Microsoft without any intervention required by the customer.
+All the platform updates to the Community Training will be pushed directly by Microsoft without any intervention required by the customer.
 For more details, please visit [**this article**](../infrastructure-management/install-your-platform-instance/installation-overview.md).

 ### How to view my Azure portals Secret Key vault?